Music industry leader Frances Preston dies, age 83

 Outside music, Preston was a member of the Panama Canal Study Committee and sat on the commission for the White House Record Library in the administration of President Jimmy Carter.
 In 1995 and 1996, she served on Vice President Al Gore’s National Information Infrastructure Advisory Council.

-Preston is survived by her three sons, Kirk, David, and Donald, six grandchildren and one great-grandchild.
-(Reporting by Vernell Hackett; Editing by Bob Tourtellotte; Desking by Peter Cooney)
+Reporting by Vernell Hackett; Editing by Bob Tourtellotte; Desking by Peter Cooney